Lotverp/Python-Net-Blocker/README.md

 ## ⚠️ Warnings

 - **Administrator Permissions**: The program must be run with elevated privileges. 🛡️
-- **Windows Firewall**: Ensure that it is active and properly configured.
+- **Windows Firewall**: Make sure it is active and properly configured.
+- **The first time it is opened, it may take a few minutes**, likely due to Windows Defender scanning it.
+Do not panic and wait for the computer to complete the process.

 ---

 ## 🚀 How to Contribute

-Do you want to improve Python Net Blocker?
-Here's how you can contribute:
+Do you want to improve **Python Net Blocker**?

+- Here’s how you can contribute:

   - Report bugs or suggest new features 🐛
   - Add new languages or improve translations 🌍
-- Optimize the code or enhance the user interface 💻
+  - Optimize the code or improve the user interface 💻

 ---

 ## 💰 Donations

-If you find this program useful, consider supporting the developer with a donation:
+If you find the program useful, consider supporting the developer with a donation:

 - [**PayPal**](https://paypal.me/GabrielPolverini)